uchicago-cs/chiwebsite/chirouter/installing.rst

 To exit the mininet prompt in the first terminal, press Control-D

-Next up, skip to the "General" section below.
+Next up, skip to the "Running chirouter" section below.

 Windows
 ~~~~~~~